Mte90/Contribute-to-opensource-the-right-way/manuscript/conclusion.md

 * My family because they taught me that "A lot of people talk about how to do things and very few on doing them".
 Without this imprinting, and without my Catholic faith too, is very difficult to imagine my involvement in Open Source.
 As humans, we have the power to change the world around us, complaining is right only when people eat pineapple on pizza.
 * My collegue and associate, Eugenio Petullà, that allowed me to be free during work because what we do for open source is important and brings value to our web agency and our skills.
 I know that he uses Fedora and Gnome and I use Debian Sid and KDE, but I am trying to ignore this problem.
-* Edoardo Viola, leading with me the Mozilla Italia community, who helped me on confronting with others and cooperating in the leadership of a community too.
+* Edoardo Viola, leading in the past with me the Mozilla Italia community, who helped me on confronting with others and cooperating in the leadership of a community too.
 He is a professor now and I hope to get a good rating for this book, but please no oral interview!

 ![Gabriele, Eugenio, me and Edoardo at Fosdem 2017](images/extra/fosdem-2017.jpg)